titon/toolkit/readme.md

 **What about IE8 and 9?**

-IE9 does not support CSS3 transitions and any type of animation will fallback to a simple show/hide.
+IE9 does not support CSS3 transitions; all animations will fallback to a simple show/hide.

-IE8 does not support CSS3 transitions, rem scaling, media queries and specific HTML 5 elements.
-To support IE8, the Toolkit `ie8.css` file must be included.
+IE8 does not support CSS3 transitions, rem/em scaling, media queries and specific HTML 5 elements.
 To support media queries and responsiveness, use [respond.js](https://github.com/scottjehl/Respond).
 To support HTML 5 features, use [modernizr](http://modernizr.com).

 Furthermore, the following Toolkit components do not work in IE8: Input, Matrix.